celo-org/docs/docs/wallet/index.md

 # Celo Wallets

-Overview of digital wallets available to send, spend, and earn Celo assets.
+On this page you will find an overview of digital wallets available to send, spend, and earn Celo assets.

 ---